I’m Abbie and I’ve been writing all my life.

 Consequently, I’m also an amateur photographer with a focus in portraiture and a tarot reader.
 In addition to combining these passions while making my tarot deck, you can also check out some of my photos on the pages of this site or by visiting my Flickr.
 Some of my other interests include my cat, Paramore, unlikable female protagonists, diversity advocacy, Veronica Mars, and reading the copyright pages of books.
 My favorite authors are Nova Ren Suma and Malinda Lo; my favorite books are Pride and Prejudice and Imaginary Girls; and my favorite drink is a maple latte.

 These days, I’ve left the greenery and mountains behind in favor of the seaside and skyscrapers of Boston.
 When I’m not writing about magical, messy girls whose stories are nestled between the Adirondacks as firmly as my own, I can be found scouting out the city’s best latte.

 photo by Jess Demarest

 Third-person bio: Abbie Stoner writes about queer girls, magic, and magical queer girls.
-She is the creator of The Green Mountain Witches Tarot and her work has been published online and in print by Crack the Spine, Slink Chunk Press, Dirty Words, Bad Apple, and Stonehenge II.
+She is the creator of The Green Mountain Witches Tarot and her work has been published by Crack the Spine, Slink Chunk Press, Dirty Words, Bad Apple, Perfectly Normal Magazine, and Stonehenge II.
 When she’s not writing or talking about intersectional feminism, she can be found doing tarot readings and avoiding cilantro at all costs.